- Some Game Projects (2020-06-06)

 In addition to this work I spend time on game development projects.
 I have been interested and active in amateur game development for some 28 years.
 I have a number of small videos of my projects on my YouTube channel.
 I have some gamejam examples lying about as well.

 I'm an avid reader.
-I love Science Fiction and am always working on reading a new novel or listening to a new audio book.
-I read non-fiction sometimes.
-My favorite series from the past year are The Culture and The Book of the New Sun.
-Good stuff.
+I love Science Fiction and am always working on reading a new novel, engineering book, or listening to new audio book.
+My favorite book is Anathem by Neal Stephenson.